get-eu/get-eu/editor.md

 which convinced me that the European Union was, on balance, very bad for democracy, freedom, prosperity, equality and efficiency.

-My day job is solving business problems that involve computers.
-I maintain this site as a hobby.
+My day job is solving business problems that involve computers; a lot of this work is in using software to promote political transparency.
+I maintain this site *pro bono*.